Brian Sinclair (veterinary surgeon): Later life and death

 In retirement, Sinclair joined an after-dinner speaking agency, and was often invited to give speeches at farmers' functions in the north of England.
-In 1979, he toured the United Kingdom giving talks to the Ladies' Circle and the Women's Institute, on the subjects of Herriot and being a veterinarian.
+In 1979, he toured the United Kingdom giving talks to the Ladies' Circle and the Women's Institute, on the subjects of Herriot and being a veterinary surgeon.
 He was later paid to go on a cruise to speak on the same themes.
 In addition to these talks, he would host informal evenings for American tourist groups visiting "Herriot country", on tours organised by Earl Peel.
 The tours would include lunch at the Kings Arms Hotel, Askrigg, where much of the television series of All Creatures Great and Small was filmed.

 Later in 1979, Sinclair embarked on a lecture tour of veterinary schools in the United States.
 On 7 November 1979, he spoke to the student chapter of the Iowa American Veterinary Medical Association (AVMA) at the C. Y. Stephens Auditorium.
 The audience numbered over a thousand and he was presented with a replica statue of "The Gentle Doctor" for his contribution to veterinary medicine.
 Later in the same month, he spoke at the twelfth conference of the American Association of Bovine Practitioners.
 To mark the occasion, the governor of Texas signed a proclamation declaring him an honorary citizen of the state.
 The mayor of San Antonio also issued a proclamation naming him honorary alcalde (mayor) of the city.